QuaSi-Software/Documentation/docs/resie_component_parameters.md

 key_2 = "2"

 **L_configuration**
-L-configrations are currently only available as single-row L shapes.
-They are defined like rectangles, but the probe field then only contains a L with a sigle row that is not filled with other probes.
+L-configurations are currently only available as single-row L shapes.
+They are defined like rectangles, but the probe field then only contains a L with a single row that is not filled with other probes.

 <pre>
 Example: